 Materials Sciences Award

-Scientists from across the world who have made major contributions to fundamental or applied research in the fields of Polymer Chemistry, Polymer Assembly and Material Characterization on the micro- and meso-scopic scales, can be nominated for the Award.
-A prime requirement is that the candidate’s research must have significantly advanced the world’s understanding and knowledge of key questions in this specified field.
+Scientists from all parts of the world who have made major contributions to fundamental or applied research in this field were nominated for the award.
+Special emphasis was given to the connect made between molecular details and macroscopic performance; paving the road for the development of the next generation performance materials.
+A prime requirement for selecting the winner was that the candidate’s research must have significantly advanced the world’s understanding and knowledge of key questions in the field specified.

 Candidates for the award could be put forward by nomination only and could not nominate themselves.
 The award was presented at the international conference on Deformation, Yield, and Fracture of Polymers (DYFP) in Kerkrade, the Netherlands on 26 March 2018.